 Battle of the Inor Wood

-On May 27 at three o’clock in the morning, an impressive preparation of German artillery began in the Inor Wood, along the whole front of the 6e DINA.
-Two hours later, the Germans launched a frontal attack.
-The 11e REI in the lead of the division, it receives direct assault from the three regiments of Germany’s 56th Infantry Division of General Kriebel.
-The shock is tough.
-However, after twelve hours of fighting, even with charged bayonets, the legionnaires have fulfilled their mission and stop the advancement of the enemy.
-Hundreds of German soldiers are killed or wounded in this heroic battle.
+At three o’clock in the morning of May 27, an impressive preparation of German artillery began in the Inor Wood and hit the positions of the entire 6e DINA.
+Two hours later, the Germans launched a frontal assault.
+The 11e REI legionnaires were at the head of the division, on the front line.
+They thus faced the enemy’s main onslaught, carried out by three regiments of Germany’s 56th Infantry Division of General Kriebel.
+The shock was tough, and the heavy fighting lasted nearly 12 hours.
+Nevertheless, the 11e REI fulfilled its mission; the legionnaires stopped the enemy by all means, including bayonet charges.
+Hundreds of German soldiers were killed or wounded in this heroic battle.

-The following day, General de Verdilhac of the 6e DINA expresses his admiration and addresses to Colonel Robert of the 11e REI these three short words: “Bravo, la Légion !”
+Following the battle, the 6e DINA’s General de Verdilhac expressed his admiration and addressed the 11e REI colonel with three short words: “Bravo, la Légion !”

 Retreat to Saint-Germain-sur-Meuse